tessa-woodard/react-i-ii-review/lifecycle.md

 1. Each component has several `lifecycle methods` that you can override to do what?

+it allows us to control when a certain piece of code runs

 2. What are the 4 categories of lifecycle methods? (these are the headings from the first link)

+error handling, mounting, updating, unmounting

 3. What are the names of the 5 commonly used lifecycle methods? (these are in bold in the first link)

+constructor, render, componentDidMount, componentDidUpdate, componentWillUnmount

 ### Understand